priyanshuverma21095/sign-language-hub/README.md

 # sign-language-hub
 A real-time accessibility platform combining ASL gesture recognition, facial emotion detection, and text/voice-to-sign translation using MediaPipe, TensorFlow, OpenCV, and Streamlit.

+To run- install the dependencie and run app.py